 - Dragon: Killing Dragon grants local experience and a permanent, stacking buff to all allies called Dragon Slayer.

-- Dragon's Might (1 stack): +6% total attack damage and ability power
+- Dragon's Might (1 stack): +6% total attack damage and ability power (hit harder!)

-- Dragon's Wrath (2 stacks): +15% damage to turrets and buildings
+- Dragon's Wrath (2 stacks): +15% damage to turrets and buildings (destroy more!)

-- Dragon's Flight (3 stacks): +5% movement speed
+- Dragon's Flight (3 stacks): +5% movement speed (move quicker!)

-- Dragon's Dominance (4 stacks): +15% damage to minions and monsters
+- Dragon's Dominance (4 stacks): +15% damage to minions and monsters (push faster!)

 - Aspect of the Dragon (5 stacks, repeatable): Doubles all other bonuses and your attacks burn enemies for 150 true damage over 5 seconds.
 Lasts 180 seconds.
 Kill the dragon again to regain Aspect of the Dragon after it times out.

 A perfect example of a low-kill game is the professional match CLG vs Curse in the 2014 NA LCS Spring Split.
 CLG was able to push their advantage and completely beat Curse while only getting 4 kills.
 First Blood happens at an astounding 23 minutes into the game, and the game ends a mere 2 minutes later.
 CLG secured victory through superior objective control, prioritizing objectives above kills.

 A game on Summoner's Rift has 3 distinct phases that transition as champions gain levels and items, and structures are destroyed:

-A team composition is the aspect of a team created by the combination of champion attributes.
-Players often describe this aspect as synergy.
-Teams benefit from including champions from a variety of roles, with a variety of damage types.
-Champions with complementary crowd control and utility benefit a team's cohesiveness.
+A team composition is the aspect created by the combination of champion attributes.
+Players often describe this as synergy.
+A variety of roles, a mix of damage types, and complementary crowd control/utility are all things that benefit a team's cohesiveness.